TheArturthur/CoppermindScraper/Cosmere/House Kholin.md

 The title of the Kholin Highprince has been held by 34 generations.
 In an unknown year, Dalinar and Gavilar's father was born of a rather poor and insignificant branch of the Kholin family, and wasn't a prime contender for the highprince throne.
 At some point during his youth, he participated in some war
 In 1120, [[Dalinar Kholin\|Dalinar Kholin]] was born, [[Gavilar Kholin\| Gavilar]] was born to the same parents in an unknown year.
 Both were born into the 4th Dahn.
 Due to their father being left incapable of raising them due to head injuries sustained during combat, and their mother dying when they were children, the two brothers had to raise themselves.
-Despite having existed for many generations, the Kholin family did not begun their expansion until around roughly 1139, when Gavilar and Dalinar Kholin led a conquest against the other [[Highprince\|Highprinces]] of Alethkar, eventually consolidating the whole nation into a kingdom in the year 1148.
+Despite having existed for many generations, the Kholin family did not begin their expansion until around roughly 1139, when Gavilar and Dalinar Kholin led a conquest against the other [[Highprince\|Highprinces]] of Alethkar, eventually consolidating the whole nation into a kingdom in the year 1148.

 ### Unification War
 In 1141, Gavilar led an attack on Rathalas in order to bring it under their rule.
 During the siege, Dalinar slew [[Tanalan's father\| Brightlord Tanalan]], successfully conquering the city and bringing the shardblade [[Oathbringer (Shardblade)\| Oathbringer]] under Kholin ownership.
 A year into the war, House Kholin looked for allies, and found them in Toh and Evi, a western Brightlord and his sister.
 Evi married into the Kholin family in order to secure an alliance, though they would remain merely betrothed into several years later.
 Dalinar led an attack against [[Kalanor\| Brightlord Kalanor]] , one of Gavilar's major enemies, who he had been maneuvering politically with each other for the two years prior to the attack.
 After a period of attacking smaller cities in his territory in order to weaken his authority, Dalinar managed to defeat Kalanor, claim his shards, and brought his region of western Alethkar under Kholin rule.

 ### Rule of Alethkar
 Gavilar Kholin took the Alethi crown, and married [[Navani\|Navani]], siring [[Jasnah\|Jasnah]] in 1139, and [[Elhokar\|Elhokar]] in 1147; while Dalinar, had [[Adolin\|Adolin]] on Chachakach 1150 and [[Renarin\|Renarin]] in 1154 with Evi.
 Around the year 1150, Gavilar sent Dalinar to the borders of Alethkar in order to fight Herdazians and Vedens as a gesture of Kholin strength, and to defend the security of the border.
 This was further needed due to the increased aggression of Herdaz under their new monarch.
 This helped him to become one of Gavilar's best generals, and also shaping the modern Alethkar-Herdaz border.
 Around the year 1155, Dalinar Kholin led an attack against Akak and the Akak Reshi, and claimed the island for Alethkar.
 Starting in an unknown year, Jasnah renounced Vorinism and became an infamous heretic and academic across all of Alethkar.
 Gavilar attempted to get Jasnah to marry [[Meridas Amaram\|Meridas Amaram]] until his death, although this never came to be.
 Despite the Kholins gaining unquestionable control over Alethkar, the people of Rathalas continued to question their rule and rebel against them.
 Gavilar attempted to solve the issue diplomatically, but none of his attempts were able to quell the rebellion.